MO4ABM/Cat_Facts/README.md

 # Cat Facts Project

-This project consists of a Django-based API that serves random cat facts, along with a scraper using Selenium to extract the cat fact from the website.<br>
+This project consists of a Django-based API that serves random cat facts, and a scraper using Selenium to extract the cat fact from the website.<br>
 ![Screenshot](screenshot.jpg)

 ## Project Structure